JuliaLang/julia/doc/src/manual/performance-tips.md

 of compilation that takes place when the module containing `abmult` is first loaded, as opposed to the later phase when it is first invoked.
 The parser does not "know" that `Int` is a fixed type, or that the statement `r = -r` tranforms an `Int` to another `Int`.
-The magic of type inference takes place in the later phase of compilation
+The magic of type inference takes place in the later phase of compilation.

 Thus, the parser does not know that `r` has a fixed type (`Int`) nor that `r` does not change value once the inner function is created.
 Therefore, it must create a "box" (a heap allocation) for `r`, and furthermore, the box holds an object with an abstract type such as `Any`, which requires run-time type dispatch for each occurrence of `r`.
 This can be verified by applying `@code_warntype` to the above function.
 Both the boxing and the run-time type dispatch can cause loss of performance.

 If captured variables are used in a performance-critical section of the code,